Q. When should I expect my tax bill?

 When paying bills online do NOT wait until the last day to pay.
 The Town of Ridgefield is not responsible for website failure, power failure or internet errors.

 A. The Tax Office attempts to send out a "Delinquency Notice" after each installment as a reminder.
-In addition, if not paid by May 31st, tax liens are filed against all properties on which there is a delinquent real estate tax according to state statute 12-172.
-Postmark WILL NOT be honored.
+In addition, if not paid by the last business day in May, tax liens are filed against all properties on which there is a delinquent real estate tax according to State Statute 12-172.
+Postmark WILL NOT be honored, funds must be received by that date.
 There is a $24.00 charge to release each lien, regardless of the delinquent amount due.
 At the time of payment, all interest, taxes and fees must be paid before the lien can be released.